Saunders Mediation

 Is elder mediation legally binding?

-Can the elder person participate in sessions?
+Can the older adult participate in elder mediation sessions?

-What if one sibling refuses to engage?
+What if one sibling refuses to participate in mediation?

-Can we include financial or legal professionals?
+Can we include attorneys, financial advisors, or elder-care professionals?

-How many sessions are usually needed?
+How many elder mediation sessions are usually needed?